-Our unique approach consist with on-site escort of our clients during the DDoS simulation which brings added value to the client and post mortem analysis of the attacks.
+Our unique approach consists of on-site escort of our clients during the DDoS simulation which brings added value to the client, and post mortem analysis of the attacks.

 Describe our Service

-Prior to the simulation, the Comsec DDoS attack team conducts extensive research of the customer’s websites and infrastructure in order to collect valuable intelligence information.
+Prior to the simulation, the Comsec DDoS attack team conducts extensive research of the customer’s websites and infrastructure, to collect valuable intelligence information.
 Based on the information gathered, Comsec’s attack team creates different attack scenarios aimed to simulate real-world DDoS attacks.
 A simulation is then comprised of several scenarios executed according to the customer’s needs.

-Each scenario can be divided into two different groups:
+Each scenario can be divided into two groups:

-Network (Infrastructure) level attacks – attacks targeting the network’s components such as firewalls, routers, and load balancers.
+Network (Infrastructure) level attacks – attacks targeting network components such as firewalls, routers and load balancers.
 The effects of these attacks effectively disable physical access to the targeted servers.
-The attacks can affect the component’s CPU, memory and/or bandwidth usage by targeting all layers except for layer 7 in the OSI 7 layers model.
+The attacks can affect the component’s CPU, memory and/or bandwidth usage by targeting all layers except for layer 7 in the OSI 7-layers model.

 Application level attacks – attacks targeting the server’s resources by abusing the application’s functions that consume physical resources (such as CPU, memory, bandwidth usage and hard disk usage).
 These attacks target layer 7 in the OSI 7 layers model.

-Bandwidth: The attacker floods the server with requests from numerous bots and thus, consumes network access to the target servers.
-The flood can either be generic (such as TCP flood) or an application level attack which is customized to the client’s website.
+Bandwidth: The attacker floods the server with requests from numerous bots, consuming network access to the target servers.
+The flood can either be generic (such as TCP flood) or an application-level attack which is customized to the client’s website.
 As a result of this attack, the network bandwidth is consumed (either upstream or downstream bandwidth) and legitimate users cannot access the attacked servers.